 For professional purposes the author, Julian Wiseman, can be contacted by email via the username “jdaw1” (the last character of which is the digit one, not the letter el), which is at the domain name “jdawiseman.com”, or on his UK mobile +44 7768 95 0123.

 The author commenced employment in the financial markets in 1992, since when he has worked for J.P.
-Morgan, Credit Suisse First Boston, the Bank of England, The Rohatyn Group (an emerging-market hedge fund in New York), and most recently as the Head of UK Rates Strategy at Société Générale in London.
+Morgan, Credit Suisse First Boston, the Bank of England, The Rohatyn Group (an emerging-market hedge fund in New York), and as the Head of UK Rates Strategy at Société Générale in London.
+Since 2013 the author has been developing and marketing a patent of a solution to the Lɪʙᴏʀ problem.

 The author’s only book (so far), Pricing Money: A Beginner’s Guide to Money, Bonds, Futures and Swaps, was published by Wiley in 2001.
 Of this, Chapter 1: Money Markets and the Table of Contents are also published at jdawiseman.com.
 Pricing Money is available from Amazon.co.uk, Amazon.com, Amazon.fr, and other bookshops: cite ISBN 978-0-471-48700-5.